Teradata/stacki-wiki/wiki/Overview.md

 Every application from big data to cloud requires real electrons on real silicon.

-The following is a list of some of the applications that stack is used to deploy.
+The following is a list of some of the applications that stacki is used to deploy:

 * Big Data: Cloudera, Hortonworks, MapR, Pivotal, BigInsights, Spark, Storm, Cassandra, MongoDB, RabbitMQ, R, Mesos, Splunk
 * Cloud: OpenStack (RHEL-OSP, community OpenStack, RDO), CloudStack